klouisbrother/ba-kyma-prototype/README.md

 To connect to this Microservice, the SAP Commerce Mock is used to Trigger Events, send and receive data to and from the Kyma-based Microservice.
 Kyma is used as Runtime on the SAP Business Technology Platform (Trialversion: https://www.sap.com/cmp/td/sap-cloud-platform-trial.html).

+# Documentation explaination

+- For each part of chapter 4.3 a documentation in form of a README.md file was created.
+Decribing:
+- 4.3.1: Installation of Prerequisites (SAP Commerce Mock, Setup of kubectl, tools)
+- 4.3.2: Installation of order-service (Microservice)
+- 4.3.3: Configuration of connection between order-service and SAP Commerce (Mock)
+- 4.3.4: Test of order function

 # Use-Case

 -- Use Case Description --